emdeh/emdeh.github.io/_posts/2024-01-15-devvortex-walkthrough.md

 <img src="/assets/img/20240115-devvortext-revshell.png" alt="20240115-devvortext-revshell.png" class="auto-resize">

-Starting a netcat listener and then navigating back to http://dev.devortex.htb/administrator in a private window returns as a webshell.
+Starting a netcat listener and then navigating back to http://dev.devortex.htb/administrator in a private window returns as a reverse shell.

 ```bash
 ┌──(kali㉿kali)-[~]